jtsang1/laminas-tutorial/README.md

 # laminas-mvc-skeleton
-- This is the Laminas 3.1 basic tutorial completed.
+- This app includes the completed Laminas 3.1 basic tutorial and in-depth tutorial.

 ## Introduction